AAM S&P 500 High Dividend Value ETF (NYSEARCA:SPDV) Shares Down 0.3%

 The stock has a market capitalization of $73.78 million, a price-to-earnings ratio of 10.31 and a beta of 0.97.
 The firm has a 50-day moving average of $27.56 and a 200 day moving average of $28.62.

-Several hedge funds have recently modified their holdings of SPDV.
+Several large investors have recently added to or reduced their stakes in the business.
+Creative Financial Designs Inc. ADV increased its position in AAM S&P 500 High Dividend Value ETF by 109.2% in the 4th quarter.
+Creative Financial Designs Inc. ADV now owns 3,088 shares of the company’s stock valued at $90,000 after acquiring an additional 1,612 shares during the period.
 Retirement Group LLC acquired a new position in shares of AAM S&P 500 High Dividend Value ETF during the 4th quarter valued at $76,000.
-Creative Financial Designs Inc. ADV boosted its stake in shares of AAM S&P 500 High Dividend Value ETF by 109.2% during the 4th quarter.
-Creative Financial Designs Inc. ADV now owns 3,088 shares of the company’s stock worth $90,000 after acquiring an additional 1,612 shares in the last quarter.
-Finally, Captrust Financial Advisors boosted its stake in shares of AAM S&P 500 High Dividend Value ETF by 19.3% during the 2nd quarter.
-Captrust Financial Advisors now owns 47,941 shares of the company’s stock worth $1,367,000 after acquiring an additional 7,759 shares in the last quarter.
+Finally, Captrust Financial Advisors increased its position in shares of AAM S&P 500 High Dividend Value ETF by 19.3% during the 2nd quarter.
+Captrust Financial Advisors now owns 47,941 shares of the company’s stock valued at $1,367,000 after purchasing an additional 7,759 shares during the period.

 AAM S&P 500 High Dividend Value ETF Company Profile